swunoo/odaat/README.md

 - Further Development

 ## About
-- This project is built to show my development skills at the moment.
-- It is a full stack project, with TypeScript (React) for the frontend and Java (Spring) for the backend.
+- A full stack project, built with TypeScript (React) for the frontend and Java (Spring) for the backend.
-- As I have a full time job and other responsibilities besides this, I chose the most familiar tech stack so that I could move fast and do more things.
-- It took around 80 hours of work, which I spent from 2024 June 7 to 2024 June 24.
-- Although there is still room for improvement, the application is functional, testable, and maintainable.
+- There is still room for improvement, but the application is functional, testable, and maintainable.
 - If I had more time, I would work on the issues mentioned in the **Further Development** section.

 ## Application